-I'm going out later today to buy valentines to send to the grandchildren.
-My children used to get valentines from my parents, and I try to keep up the tradition.
-Kids always enjoy getting something in the mail.
-If I had more time and were a little craftier, I would make my own cards.
-Sherri Osborn, Guide to Family Crafts, has a lot of ideas for hand-crafted valentines, and they are especially good for the frugal mood of this Valentine's Day.
+I try to maintain a family tradition by sending valentines to my grandchildren.
+My children used to get valentines from my parents, and kids always enjoy getting something in the mail.
+If I had more time and were a little craftier, I would make hand-crafted valentines.

 Another fine way to send Valentine's Day greetings is with an e-card.
-I just discovered a delightful new e-card site.
 Jacquie Lawson has the most beautiful animated cards I've seen, set to classical-type music.
 They are especially appropriate for friends and significant others as well as for older grandchildren.
 Her e-cards aren't free, but she's a wonderful success story, an artist who created her first e-card 10 years ago and has turned her talent into a cottage industry, appropriate since she lives in an English cottage.

-If you want free e-cards, Christy Matte, Guide to Family Computing, has a list of good family-friendly e-card sites.
+If you want free e-cards, check this list of family-friendly e-card sites.
 I found my current favorite Valentine's Day e-card on the Blue Mountain site, which has both free cards and a membership program.
 If you're sending to older grandchildren, you need to know that most tweens and teens have ditched email in favor of texting.
 You can now send an e-card to a cell phone, from Hallmark as well as other companies, so you might want to investigate that strategy.
 If you send an e-card via email, you'll need to follow it up with a text alerting your grandchild to check email.
 You do know how to text, don't you?
 If not, it's time you learned!